Jaycar-Electronics/Camping-Power-Meter/README.md

 ![](images/plug2.jpg)

 Similarly for the plug, we will put the red on the center pin position, with white on the outside.
-The green heatshrink is there as the red cable was accidently nicked while stripping, so we had to cover it up so it doesn't short anything else.
+The green heat shrink is there as the red cable was accidently nicked while stripping, so we had to cover it up so it doesn't short anything else.

 Remember to try and put the plug back together in the reverse order of how you pull it apart: Screw the two units together, then put on the crown, before sliding in the spring and screwing in the fuse.